lambdaclass/concrete/ROADMAP.md

 end.
 Zig's useful lesson is the stable analyzed input shared by every backend;
 Concrete already has that candidate in verified/cleaned SSA.
 Make the boundary explicit before duplicating LLVM-era assumptions in QBE.

+Opening dependency order: provision and pin the QBE toolchain on eligible CI hosts; extract backend-neutral `LayoutFacts`; define the typed QBE IL/fragment model; introduce only the `CodegenInput` and driver surface needed to run the first vertical slice; then expand QBE coverage.
+The numbered preflight inventory below records all obligations, not permission to complete every abstraction before `main -> 42`.
+Layout panic-to-diagnostic conversion follows the layout split.
+Existing LLVM emission moves to fragments only when a shared consumer or profiled bug 027 justifies it.

 The correspondence is architectural, not literal: